 3. Coolant Flow Variation:

 Fig-3a shows an arrangement used with cooling water flow rate variation.
-This method promotes fouling, slow response particularly when low-flow operation, when cooling water velocity is low & exit temperature is high.
+This method promotes fouling, and slow response particularly when low-flow operation, when cooling water velocity is low & exit temperature is high.
 Besides, very low velocity may also lead to freezing during winter.
-It is recommended to keep water temperature 120-1300F at the condenser outlet all the time as well as cooling water velocity to be maintained more 3-5 ft/s.
+It is recommended to keep the water temperature 120-1300F at the condenser outlet all the time as well as cooling water velocity to be maintained more 3-5 ft/s.

 Fig-3b arrangement used with refrigerated condensers.
 The condenser is a kettle reboiler, boiling refrigerated liquid.

 Fig-3c shows an alternative arrangement where the refrigerant level is above the condensing tubes and control column pressure by manipulating a control valve in the refrigerant vapor line.
 This method is prone to liquid carryover from the condenser, especially if the refrigerant side pressure suddenly drops.